Razeacc/CopyPasteFiles/LORE_OVERVIEW/Documentation/Firmata_Frontier_Events/OdeToHERFirmata.md

 *Yes, I stole this joint.

+## Overview
 Depending on your Event Activity, you gain a set number of "Scripting Ink" that can be used to purchase items in this Event Shop.
-These items are more akin to "things you do to manipulate reality" for your character to keep event-exclusive items after the event
+These items are akin to "things you do to manipulate reality" for your character to keep event-exclusive items after the event.
 "Scripting Ink" expires at the end of the event, so make sure to spend all your ink before the event ends.

 ## Gaining and Spending Skripting Ink